mysteryx93/AviSynthShader/README.md

 Arguments:

 Precision: 1 to convert into BYTE, 2 to convert into UINT16, 3 to convert into half-float.
-Default=1 (conversion can be done on the GPU)
+Default=2

+lsb: Whether to convert from DitherTools' Stack16 format.
+Only YV12 and YV24 are supported.
+Default=false

-#### ConvertFromShader(Input, Format, Precision)
+#### ConvertFromShader(Input, Precision, Format, lsb)

 Convert a half-float clip into a standard YV12, YV24 or RGB32 clip.

 Arguments:

+Precision: 1 to convert into BYTE, 2 to convert into UINT16, 3 to convert into half-float.
+Default=2

 Format: The video format to convert to.
 Valid formats are YV12, YV24 and RGB32.
 Default=YV12.

-Precision: 1 to convert into BYTE, 2 to convert into UINT16, 3 to convert into half-float.
-Default=1
+lsb: Whether to convert to DitherTools' Stack16 format.
+Only YV12 and YV24 are supported.
+Default=false

 #### Shader(Input, Path, EntryPoint, ShaderModel, Param1-Param9, Clip1-Clip9, Output, Width, Height)